Domestic Allegations Can Move Quickly, and the Stakes Are Serious

-What is the punishment for a domestic assault and battery?
+What Is the Punishment for a Domestic Assault and Battery?

 The penalties for a first offense domestic assault and battery ranges from a period of probation to a maximum of 2 ½ years in the house of correction.
-In addition, the defendant is usually required to complete a certified batter’s intervention course.
+In addition, the defendant is usually required to complete a certified batterer’s intervention course.
 This program typically meets once per week for 44 weeks.
 The cost begins at $10 per session and may be assessed on a sliding scale.

 As with every case, it depends on the facts of the case and the defendant's record.
 The maximum penalty for a domestic assault and battery is 2 ½ years in the house of correction.
 If the defendant was charged with additional crimes then there may be additional penalties.